 Trail users have much to be on the lookout for and one should not overlook the beauty of the park’s native plant life, with its natural growing wildflowers and aquatic reeds.

 Bring your horse for an enjoyable ride through these scenic trails.
 A horse trailer parking area is provided, along with a picnic area for riders and their horses.

 Freshwater fishing, canoeing, and camping are also popular activities at Colt Creek State Park.

 There are 3 freshwater lakes in the park where largemouth bass, bluegill, bream, shell cracker, and catfish can be caught from the banks.
-A fishing dock is provided at the Mac Lake day-use area and dock is accessible by mobility assistance devices from the parking lot.
+A fishing dock is provided at the Mac Lake day-use area, and the dock is wheelchair accessible.

 Picnic tables, grills, pavilions, and restrooms, are provided throughout the park, providing an opportunity for a great experience for families wishing to spend a day of outdoor fun and nature learning.